stdent-hari/hari-priya/README.md

 # hari-priya
-This is my Git repository
+This is my Git Repository.
+Author-Hari Priya